rsspdc/checklists/checklists/rsspdc-specific-record.md

 		- [ ] How is the project Licensed?
 		- [ ] Table of Contents (if long enough to benefit from one)
 		- [ ] Bibliography (if reference is made to external resources)
-	- [ ]  	🥈Silver *(intermediate)*: Documentation / comments explain WHY things are done in the code
-	- [ ]  	🥇Gold *(intermediate)*: You have a simple worked example of your analysis methods with example data to illustrate its soundness in a simple case
-	- [ ]  	🏆Platinum *(MAXIMUM OVERKILL)*: The authors manuscript of you paper is a literate programming artefact with numbers, tables and figures programaticaly generated and built in a reproducible computational environment.
-			Additional documentation of details not suitable for the main manuscript are in the supplementary material also as literate programming artefacts, more lengthy and complex elements of the analysis might be run as a pipeline or scripts then read from for inclusion in the manuscript.
-			Building the manuscript (without caching) reruns the complete analysis and produces the same output (you may need to set random seeds for any analysis that makes use of pseudorandom number generation).
+	- [ ] 🥈Silver *(intermediate)*: If any prose/documentation or images are licenced differently from the code in the project this is indicated and those licences provided.
+If licences have an attribution requirement there is easy to copy text/links for appropriate attribution.
+	- [ ] 🥇Gold *(intermediate)*: Uses [Software Package Data Exchange (SPDX)](https://spdx.org/licenses/) license identifiers for every file/suitable unit of code.
+With a tool such as [REUSE.software](https://reuse.software/) to automate and standardise the process.
+	- [ ] 🏆Platinum *(MAXIMUM OVERKILL)*: all previous tiers plus any images have licensing information embedded in their metadata.

 In some cases for small and simple projects a README file is sufficient documentation.
 This may genuinely be all that you need, or inadequate to the task depending on the project.

 <details>
 <ul>
 	<li>The rationale is key for code pertaining to a specific analysis so that the intent and reasoning of the author is clear to the reader</li>